Aevononsol/tenantfit-nyc/README.md

-# AreaIntel
+# SpotVest

-AreaIntel is a Business Success Intelligence platform for operators, franchise buyers, commercial advisors, and investors.
+SpotVest is a Business Success Intelligence platform for operators, franchise buyers, commercial advisors, and investors.

 It answers the core decision question: